PaaS (Platform-as-a-Service) Comparison

 2. Formulate Technology and Business Drivers: After researching the market, organizations need to determine the business needs that drive the enterprise PaaS initiative.
 An enterprise PaaS buyers guide is available to help establish the cost-benefit analysis of enterprise PaaS.
 Once the organization reviews the buyers guide, it should form a cloud-focused team that can collect and define the company’s technology criteria.
-To aid the enterprise cloud team, an enterprise PaaS RFP template and scorecard are available to help scope evaluation criteria:

 3. Run a Preliminary Test of Enterprise PaaS: In parallel with efforts to define the business requirements and evaluation criteria, organizations need to begin trials of enterprise PaaS platforms to gain a high-level understanding of the solution.
 A full Proof of Concept (POC) is needed to properly assess the technology, but an initial hands-on experience provides a valuable first impression.

 4. Conduct a Proof of Concept (POC): It is essential that organizations run full-scale pilots of the PaaS software to make sure it actually meets technology requirements.
 This process ensures the product can be installed on premise and integrates with critical existing technologies such as identity management, databases, current apps, and operating system images.